auth0/docs/articles/users/migrations/gigya.md

   - user-management
   - migrations
   - gigya
+  contentType:
+    - how-to
 ---

 # Migrate Users from Gigya to Auth0

 The tutorial will walk you through the process of configuring a custom database connection to import users from Gigya.
-It assumes that you have an Gigya account.
+It assumes that you have a Gigya account.

 ## Configuring the Custom Database Connection